International

 General Information

-The EU-South Korea Free Trade Agreement to integrate the European and Korean economies, adopted in 2011, has helped remove many trade barriers and facilitate French product imports into this highly developed country with a large population, with large consumer base and high purchasing power.
+The EU-South Korea free trade agreement aimed at integrating the European and Korean economies, adopted in 2011, helped to remove many trade barriers and facilitate the importation of French products into this highly developed country with a large, consuming population with strong purchasing power.

-While South Korea is a mature economy with large groups that have shown great commercial aggressiveness and knowledge of international markets, it is not easy for foreign groups to enter the Korean market.
-It is essential to be able to put forward a new or differentiated offer or to consider partnering with a Korean company with a complementary activity in order to better understand the modus operandi in Korea.
+Although South Korea is a mature economy with large groups that have demonstrated great commercial aggressiveness and good knowledge of international markets, it is not easy for foreign groups to penetrate the Korean market.
+It is essential to be able to offer a new or differentiated offer or to consider partnering with a Korean company with a complementary activity, to better understand the modus operandi in Korea.

 However, it is relatively easy and quick to set up a company in Korea.